wintercounter/ccss/web/docs/ccss/api-and-packages/core.md

 title: '@cryptic-css/core'
 ---

 The core of **CCSS** and APIs for extending it with new features.
-It includes support for all CSS properties.
+Includes support for all CSS properties.

+## Exports

-## `ccss` (default export)
+### `ccss` (default export)

 Awaits a style object and returns a CSS string.
-Not registered keys will be ignored.
+Not registered keys will be ignored by default.

 ```js
 import ccss from 'ccss'